-My name is Tommy Ku, a Hong Kong-based full-stack web developer.
+My name is Tommy Ku, a Hong Kong-based software engineer.

 Previously worked in Hong Kong 🇭🇰, Taiwan 🇹🇼 and the US 🇺🇸.
-Currently a freelance web developer located in Hong Kong 🇭🇰.
+Currently a Software Engineer at JP Morgan located in Hong Kong 🇭🇰.

 Recently graduated with first class honors from Hong Kong University of Science and Technology, with BEng in Computer Science & BBA in General Business Management.